nigelhaim/Notes_3rdYr_1stSem/Ethics.md

 		- Slaves are good in the old age but right now it is not

 ### Ethical Subjectivism
-- The truth or falsitiy of moral judgements depends solely on the attitude of a person
+- The truth or falsity of moral judgements depends solely on the attitude of a person
 - Moral relativism refined on the individual